Alaska's court system is opening up again -- and facing a backlog of cases

 During the pandemic year, cases that have languished in limbo without the time pressure of impending trial have stacked up.

-More than 90 percent of criminal cases are instead resolved by plea agreement, where a defendant agrees to plead guilty in exchange for a negotiated reduction in charges.
+More than 90% of criminal cases are instead resolved by plea agreement, where a defendant agrees to plead guilty in exchange for a negotiated reduction in charges.
 Those, too, have ground almost to a halt.

 "Cases aren't moving," Dunlop said.